Keeping Chickens in Saint Paul

 - The type and location of fencing or containment area.

-- The coop/loft must be located in the rear yard and it must be 5 feet away from interior property lines.
+- The coop/loft must be located in the rear yard and must be five (5) feet away from interior property lines.
 No set back is required for the run area.

-- The maximum height of the structure is 12 feet to the top of the roof.
+- The maximum height of the structure must be no more than 12 feet from the ground to the rooftop.

-- One chicken is allowed for every 4 square feet of coop area; one pigeon is allowed for every 1/5 square feet of loft area.
+- One chicken is allowed for every 4 square feet of coop area; one pigeon is allowed for every one-fifth (1/5) square feet of loft area.

 - If the proposed building is larger than 120 square feet, a building permit must be obtained by the property owner or a licensed contractor.